-Congress could direct AID to recruit and hire additional personnel with environmental science backgrounds or at a minimum provide increased training for existing staff The nearterm prospects for AID, however, point to a reduction in an already overworked staff, It seems unlikely, therefore, that significant in-house conservation expertise will be developed.
+for AID, however, point to a reduction in an already overworked staff.
+It seems unlikely, therefore, that significant in-house conservation expertise will be developed.
 Consequently, addressing biological diversity within AID will depend on providing access to conservation expertise within other government agencies and in the private sector.
 Even drawing on outside expertise, AID will need some increase in environmental officers to manage and coordinate projects.